bonni208/Business_Ethics/Business_Ethics.md

-Roof’s exposure to extremist content began when he typed a phrase into [[Google]] search.
+Roof’s exposure to extremist content began when he typed a phrase into a [[Google]] search.